ModelTC/TFMQ-DM/README.md

 ### Quantization

-In this part, we will first generate a certain amount of calibration data before proceeding with quantization.
+In this part, we will first generate some calibration data before quantizing.
 Alternatively, you can generate calibration data separately by adding `torch.save` in the script, and quantize when needed by adding `torch.load` and commenting out the code for generating calibration data.

 If you want to quantize your diffusion models on multiple GPUs, add `--multi_gpu` to the corresponding command, except for `DDIM` and `LDM-4` on `ImageNet`.
 Additionally, you can remove `--use_aq`，`--aq 8` to cancel activation quantization.